Category

 For more personalized alerts, location-based weather alerts are an excellent way to track the kinds of events you care most about.

-As part of the drill, this person should be tasked with sending out an emergency alert about the imaginary tornado just as they would during the real thing.
+As part of the tornado drill, this person tasked with monitoring tornado warnings will send out an emergency alert about the hypothetical tornado just as they would during the real thing.
 To avoid undue panic, make sure everyone is aware that this is a drill.

-As mentioned above, the only way to remain completely safe in a tornado is to enter a purpose-built hurricane/tornado shelter that can physically block the whirlwind of destruction that such events bring.
-Unfortunately, even many tornado-stricken areas, such as the region known as “tornado alley” in the U.S. southeast, do not have large numbers of tornado shelters, either public or private.
+As mentioned above, the only way to remain completely safe during a tornado is to enter a purpose-built hurricane/tornado shelter that can physically block the whirlwind of destruction that such events bring.
+Unfortunately, even many tornado-stricken areas don’t have adequate storm shelters, either public or private.

-Unless you’re lucky enough to work for a company with the resources and foresight necessary to install a hardened concrete bunker, you’re going to have to think about where exactly you’ll seek shelter during a tornado.
+Even if a business lacks the resources and foresight to install a hardened concrete bunker, you can think carefully to identify the safest-possible shelter during a tornado.

 • Windowless

-• Built from hard materials like concrete or brick
+• Built from hard materials such as concrete or brick

 • On the lowest floor and not touching the roof

-When taking shelter, employees should stay in a space away from the room’s corners as those areas tend to attract more flying debris, should any make its way into your safe room.
+When taking shelter, employees should stay in a space away from the room’s corners at the lowest level as those areas tend to attract more flying debris.

 3. Communication

-Situations like these are where multi-channel emergency mass notification systems shine brightest.
-With these tools, you can reach out to your employees via voice call, text messages, email, social media, and more.
-This means that even if one or more of these avenues of communication are inoperable, it’s likely that at least one other is still online, increasing your chances of keeping in touch with everyone during a hectic emergency.
+Situations like these are where multichannel emergency mass notification systems shine brightest.
+With these tools, you can reach out to your employees via voice calls, text messages, email, social media, and more.
+This means even if one or more channels of communication are inoperable, it’s likely that at least one other is still online, increasing your chances of keeping people informed during an emergency.

-If you get a warning that a tornado is in your area, you shouldn’t have to worry about crafting messaging around the incident when you likely have other things to do—like getting yourself to safety.
-To solve this problem, create communication templates in advance that cover the announcement of a tornado, safe hiding spots and shelters, and an all-clear message to start the recovery process.
-Be sure to use these templated messages during your drill to increase realism and to prepare your employees for what to expect from you communication-wise.
+If you get a National Weather Service (NWS) warning that a tornado is in your area, you shouldn’t have to think about the necessary messaging when you likely have other things to do—like getting yourself to safety.
+You can create communication templates in advance that cover a tornado alert, safe hiding spots and shelters, and an all-clear message to start the recovery process.
+Be sure to use these templated messages during your drill to increase realism and prepare your employees for what to expect from emergency communication.

 Email